 Breitling or Rolex: Which Holds Value Best?

 In terms of the street value of Rolex watches, you really can't paint an answer with a broad brush.
 However, in terms of the percentage of what you originally paid for a Rolex or Breitling versus what you can sell it for, you will usually get more when reselling your Rolex watches compared to reselling your Breitling watch.
 It's almost a given every time.
 What's better than a Rolex?
-In terms of resale value?
-Nobody.
+In terms of a watch's average resale value?
+Nothing.

 Now, as to why you'd want to sell a Rolex or Breitling watch?
 Beats me.
 However, let's look at common reasons why some people would (or wouldn't) buy a Breitling or a Rolex watch.

-- Breitling has a watch with a distress beacon and locator which is great if emergencies arise
+- Breitling has a watch Called the Breitling Emergency with a distress beacon and locator which is great if emergencies arise

 - They are substantially more affordable than Rolexes

 - There are literally thousands of models from which to choose

 - They have quite a few special edition watches and limited edition watches

 - Breitling has several different rubber strap options available and you can have a rubber strap on any watch of theirs.
 Whereas for now, Rolex only has a few rubber strap options found on in the Yachtmaster series and have a few Rolex Daytonas on a rubber strap.

 - Breitling has quartz models which offer more precision and require less maintenance than mechanical watches